 The amounts shown above represent the results of Zenith's business transactions with third parties.
-Because the sale of Zenith was closed on the first business day of the second fiscal quarter of 2022, operating results for that period are insignificant.

-Zenith also charged Bassett \$9,121 for logistical services provided to our wholesale segment during the year ended November 26, 2022, and \$31,329 and \$26,967 for fiscal 2021 and 2020, respectively.
+Zenith charged Bassett \$9,121 for logistical services provided to our wholesale segment during the year ended November 26, 2022, and \$31,329 and \$26,967 for fiscal 2021 and 2020, respectively.
 These shipping and handling costs are included in selling, general and administrative expenses in the accompanying condensed consolidated statements of income.
-We have entered into a service agreement with J.B.
+We entered into a service agreement with J.B.
 Hunt for the continuation of these services for a period of seven years following the sale of Zenith.
-Subsequent to the sale, we have incurred \$27,604 of expense during the year ended November 26, 2022, for the performance of logistical services by J.B.
+Subsequent to the sale, we have incurred \$26,125 and \$27,604 of expense for the years ended November 25, 2023 and November 26, 2022, respectively, for the performance of logistical services by J.B.
 Hunt.